ibm-js/deliteful/docs/Toaster.md

 explicitly dismisses it (by clicking the dismiss button or swiping it out of the screen).

-NB: if `duration` is set to `-1` and `dismissible` to `false`, you'll obtain a persistent message which your user has no way to dismiss &mdash; probably not ideal from a user experience perspective.
+NB: if `duration` is set to `-1` and `dismissible` to `false`, you'll obtain a persistent message which your user has no way to dismiss - probably not ideal from a user experience perspective.

 ```js